rcky844/knowledge-handbook/Chemistry/Organic Chemistry/Reactions/Esterification.md

 *Functions of the reagent*:
 - **As a catalyst**
-  Addition of sulphuric acid will <span class="hi-green">speed up the reaction</span> and therefore the equilibrium is achieved more quickly.
+  Addition of concentrated sulphuric acid will <span class="hi-green">speed up the reaction</span> and therefore the equilibrium is achieved more quickly.

 - **As a dehydrating agent**
-  Sulphuric acid helps in <span class="hi-green">removing the water content</span> of the reaction, and shifts the equilibrium position to the product side.
+  Concentrated sulphuric acid is <span class="hi-orange">hygroscopic</span> and helps in <span class="hi-green">removing the water content</span> of the reaction by <span class="hi-blue">shifting the equilibrium position to the product side</span>.

+> [!tip]
+> The ester formed will have the <span class="hi-orange">lower boiling point</span>, so it will be distilled off once it is formed.
+This helps shift the equilibrium position to the product side.